Skip to content

 See the Commissioner of State Revenue’s determinations on swap arrangements from:

-When calculating your petroleum royalty rates under the volume model, you may elect in your return form to use the benchmark price for a particular petroleum type as the average sales price on an ongoing basis.
-To end a benchmark election, you must complete an application to end benchmark election (Form R2.10).
-The Commissioner will consider the reasons why you want to end the election.
+When calculating your petroleum royalty rates under the volume model, you may elect in your return to use the benchmark price for a particular petroleum type as the average sales price.

 Also consider…